-National Planning Practice Guidance (NPPG) (2014) The Planning Practice Guidance (PPG) supports the NPPF.
-Areas of particular relevance to the plan relate to: □ Air quality (plans should take in to account air quality management areas, air quality is a consideration in the SEA, sustainable transport, need to establish a baseline in Local Plans). □ Climate change (mitigating and adapting to climate change). □ Conserving and enhancing the historic environment (positive strategy for the conservation and enjoyment of the historic environment, identify specific opportunities in the area for the conservation and enhancement of the historic environment). □ Design (design quality should be secured through local plan policy, design guides/codes are supported, local character, safety, crime prevention, security, access inclusion, natural resources and cohesive communities should be considered, encourage a robust relationship between town centres and variable uses such as travel option, hosing, activities, safe walking and cycling routes, transport stops). □ Duty to cooperate (as part of the Local Plan process). □ Ensuring the vitality of town centres (town centre first approach, generate local employment; improve the quality of parking, sequential tests). □ Flood risk (strategic flood risk assessment the application of a sequential approach). □ Health and wellbeing (promoted through Local Plan policy). □ Local Plans (preparation in accordance with legislation) □ Minerals (safeguarding minerals resources) □ Natural environment (strategic policies for the conservation and enhancement of the natural environment, encouraged use of landscape character assessments, plan positively for biodiversity and green infrastructure, consider agricultural land classifications). □ Open space, sports and recreation, public rights of way and green space (assess need, protection and provision).
-Supporting the key objectives of the NPPF Housing need Economic development Infrastructure provision Conservation of natural environment Conservation of the historic environment Viability and deliverability --- -- --- --
+Practice Guidance (NPPG) (2014) Areas of particular relevance to the plan relate to: Air quality (plans should take in to account air quality management areas, air quality is a consideration in the SEA, sustainable transport, need to establish a baseline in Local Plans).
+Climate change (mitigating and adapting to climate change).
+Conserving and enhancing the historic environment (positive strategy for the conservation and enjoyment of the historic environment, identify specific opportunities in the area for the conservation and enhancement of the historic environment).
+Design (design quality should be secured through local plan policy, design guides/codes are supported, local character, safety, crime prevention, security, access inclusion, natural resources and cohesive communities should be considered, encourage a robust relationship between town centres and variable uses such as travel option, hosing, activities, safe walking and cycling routes, transport stops).
+Duty to cooperate (as part of the Local Plan process).
+Ensuring the vitality of town centres (town centre first approach, generate local employment; improve the quality of parking, sequential tests).
+Flood risk (strategic flood risk assessment the application of a sequential approach).
+Health and wellbeing (promoted through Local Plan policy).
+Natural environment (strategic policies for the conservation and enhancement of the natural environment, encouraged use of landscape character assessments, plan positively for biodiversity and green infrastructure, consider agricultural land classifications).
+Open space, sports and recreation, public rights of way and green space (assess need, protection and provision). objectives of the NPPF Economic development Infrastructure provision Conservation of natural environment Conservation of the historic environment Viability and deliverability --------------------------------------- --- ------------------------ --